invisible-college/robot-heart/docs/session0.md

-Robot Heart: learn Android
+Robot Heart: Learn Android
 ==========================

 # Session 0: Write your first Android app

 So you want to write an Android app, but you don't know where to start?

-We're here to help, mob programming style.
+We're here to help!
-These notes are meant to supplement the first workshop of the Robot Heart, another fine course from the [Invisible College](http://invisible.college).
+These notes are meant to be a step-by-step tutorial to accompany the first workshop of the Robot Heart, another fine course from the [Invisible College](http://invisible.college).
+For best results, we recommend you use these notes in a group workshop led by an experienced instructor.
+Our main teaching technique is [mob programming](http://mobprogramming.org), a generalization of pair programming that focuses on social engagement, asking questions, and learning-by-typing.
+However, you are welcome to use these notes for your own self-study, before or after the workshop.

 # Goals